AlexanderCannon/byop/README.md

 ## 🛎 Testing Your React

-Testing doesn't just encompass the traditional notion of unit tests, there are lots of ways you can ensure
+Testing doesn't just encompass the traditional notion of unit tests, there are lots of ways you can ensure the validity of your code, and make sure your users always get a great experience.

 ### 🙌 Types